"Madam, I'm Adam - Too hot to hoot

 - The Stormlight Archive uses palindromes and near-palindromes as a Theme Naming scheme, this is justified in-universe because the world's major religion considers symmetry to be holy.
 Notably all the historical names of the various countries are palindromes, although by modern times they've drifted.
 Similarly, every letter in written Alethi is symmetrical about its horizontal centerline and all the major cities are built around symmetrical patterns.
 Also, the hardback edition of the first book has 1001 pages (not counting the extras at the back).

 - Though you have to know that "th" and "sh" are single letters in Rosharan to recognize some of the palindromes.
+In the second book it's explained that "h" can stand in for any other consonant.

 - Three books are collections of palindromes: